Waiting Period – Pet Insurance Terms

 How it Works

-Here is a simple example to give you a better sense of how it works.
+Here is a simple example to give you a better sense of how waiting periods work in real life.

 - Waiting Period Accidents: 1 day from effective date